JoshuaPorter0/cppProgramming3-ColumbiaCollege/README.md

-# cppProgramming3-ColumbiaCollege
+# cppProgramming-ColumbiaCollege
-This repository is a reference for assignments completed for the class programming 3 with C++    (CISS 243)
+This repository is a reference for assignments completed for the class programming 3 with C++    (CISS 243) I have also compiled my other work from Programming I and II in C++.
+I believe looking at the work from I and II to III shows much progression in organization.
 This course is done remotely through Columbia College of Missouri

 ## Catalog Description:
-A continuation of CISS 242 in program design and development using C++.
+Programming III is a continuation of CISS 242 in program design and development using C++.
 Topics include strings, stream I/O, file processing, classes, inheritance, polymorphism, templates, stacks, queues and lists.
 Prerequisite: Grade of C or higher in CISS 242.